rebuschain/rebus.docs/knowledge/staking/index.md

 ### Reachability of the validator

 Apart from some validators running a telegram, discord etc. consider how reachable a validator is.
-For instance when you want to know certain specifics mentioned in this chapter or an active governance proposal, his or her validator setup (hardware used or security measures taken etc.).
+For instance, when you want to know certain specifics mentioned in this chapter or an active governance proposal, his or her validator setup (hardware used or security measures taken etc.).
 Try getting in touch with the validators you like to stake to.

 ### The Validator setup

 When you delegate to a validator nobody wants that validator to be compromised in some way in order to prevent any form of slashing.
 A validator can take many precautions to mitigate this.
-For example: they can make a difference by upholding a good hardware standard for their validator, implementing a sentry, setting up good monitoring and alerting infrastructure and making sure they have appropriate security configuration.
+For example: they can make a difference by upholding good hardware standards for their validator, implementing a sentry, setting up good monitoring and alerting infrastructure and making sure they have appropriate security configuration.

 ### Project and Community involvement

-Anyone can start a validator if technically capable.
+Anyone can become a validator if technically capable.
 A difference apart from the technical aspects can be made by their involvement in the project and the community.
-Some are very actively trying to help the community in many different ways.
+Some are actively trying to help the community in many different ways.
 Helping the community will help provide an excellent end user experience to Rebus network users and will in turn help the Rebus network grow.
-This in turn will help drive adoption of the Rebus network.
+Ultimatelly, this help drive adoption of the Rebus network.

-Validators that are involved with the project means that they are up-to-date on the progress of the project, what is happening and they can use that knowledge to help educate the community and the rest of the world.
+Validators that are involved with the project means that they are up-to-date on the progress of the project, what is happening and how they can use that knowledge to help educate the community and the rest of the world.

 Active validators are also more likely to be well informed of network upgrades.
 If validators were to miss software upgrades, they would be unable to reach consensus with the rest of the network.
 It is most likely that the validator would end up being jailed and thus slashed for downtime.